Anomaly-free twistorial higher-spin theories: Introduction

-In this work, we aim to address the above question by investigating the quantization of various holomorphic BF and Chern-Simons type theories in twistor space.
-In particular, by considering three parent twistor actions in the language of the Batalin-Vilkovisky (BV) formalism \cite{Batalin:1981jr,Batalin:1983ggl} that encode various holomorphic twistorial theories, we show that there exist higher-spin theories that are anomaly-free at one loop.
+We aim to address the above question by studying the quantization of various holomorphic BF and Chern-Simons type theories in twistor space by considering some parent twistor actions with gauge, gravitational and Moyal-Weyl-type couplings.
+For generality, we work in the language of the Batalin-Vilkovisky (BV) formalism \cite{Batalin:1981jr,Batalin:1983ggl} since it allows us to treat things uniformly.
+We show that there exist higher-spin theories that are anomaly-free at one loop.
 Moreover, these theories can be identified via an index derived from the Hirzebruch-Riemann-Roch index theorem adapted to the higher-spin case.

 The paper is organized as follows.
 Section \ref{sec:2} provides a brief review of twistor geometry and its inherent higher-spin symmetry.
-Section \ref{sec:3} presents the parent twistor BV actions that encode various holomorphic higher-spin twistor theories.
+Section \ref{sec:3} presents the parent twistor BV actions for various holomorphic higher-spin twistor theories.
 Section \ref{sec:4} examines the quantization of the parent twistor BV actions at one loop.
 There, we point out various self-quantum consistent theories and discuss the anomaly cancellation mechanisms that render anomalous theories quantum consistent at one loop.
 We end with a discussion in Section \ref{sec:discuss}.
 There are also two appendices that are relevant to reading Section \ref{sec:4}.

 \paragraph{Note added.} While finalizing this work, we became aware of complementary results by Lionel Mason and Atul Sharma \cite{Mason:2025pbz}, which may prove beneficial for future developments.